loricaj/loricaj.github.io/essays/difficulty.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "There are no stupid questions...
+Or are there?"
 # All dates must be YYYY-MM-DD format!
-date: 2016-02-06
+date: 2023-09-07
 published: true
 labels:
   - Engineering